-a) Land area - Duplex - the minimum land area for a duplex unit will be four (4) acres.
-The site shall contain a minimum of 120,000 square feet of contiguous upland buildable soils and be of sufficient size as to meet all setback requirements for residential use and meet all State of New Hampshire Water Commented [JC2]: Changed number format from (1) to i.

-Supply and Pollution Control requirements for setbacks from wetlands.

-- b) Land Area Multifamily Development the minimum land area for a multifamily development complex shall be six (6) acres of two (2) acres per unit dwelling.
-The site shall contain a minimum of thirty thousand (30,000') square feet of contiguous upland buildable soils per unit dwelling; and be of sufficient size as to meet all setback requirements; and meet all State of New Hampshire Water Supply and Pollution Control requirements for setbacks from wetlands. - c) Frontage the minimum frontage requirement shall be three (300') hundred feet on a Town or State maintained right of way.
-Each lot shall have a minimum contiguous frontage of three hundred (300') feet, including a curb cut for approved access, except to the extent with regard to frontage of back lots approved in accordance with Article IV, Section T - d) Density the minimum land for a multifamily structure (not including accessory unit) shall not be less than two (2) acres of land for each dwelling unit.
-Each residential structure shall not contain more than four (4) dwelling units.
+- a) Land area Duplex the minimum land area for a duplex unit will be four (4) acres.
+The site shall contain a minimum of 120,000 square feet of contiguous upland buildable soils and be of sufficient size as to meet all setback requirements for residential use and meet all State of New Hampshire Water Supply and Pollution Control requirements for setbacks from wetlands. - b) Land Area Multifamily Development the minimum land area for a multifamily development complex shall be two (2) acres per unit dwelling (e.g. 4 living units will require 8 acres of land).
+The site shall contain a minimum of thirty thousand (30,000') square feet of contiguous upland buildable soils per unit dwelling; and be of sufficient size as to meet all setback requirements; and meet all State of New Hampshire Water Supply and Pollution Control requirements for setbacks from wetlands. - c) Frontage Each lot shall have a minimum contiguous frontage of three hundred (300') feet, including a curb cut for approved access, except to the extent with regard to frontage of back lots approved in accordance with Article IV, Section T - d) Density the minimum land for a multifamily structure (not including accessory unit) shall not be less than two (2) acres of land for each dwelling unit.
+Each residential structure shall not contain more than six (6) dwelling units.
 There shall be a minimum of sixty (60') feet between residential structures including attached garages. - e) Setback setback requirements shall conform to Article II, Section C. 2. with the exception of multifamily development complex, where the front setback shall be one (100') hundred feet from the public right-of-way and fifty (50') feet from internal roads. - f) Buffer Zone for a multifamily development complex, there shall be minimum buffer zone of one hundred (100') feet provided between any structure and the perimeter of the tract.
 The intent of the buffer zone shall be to provide visual vegetative screening from adjacent lots.
 No dwelling structures, accessory buildings, septic systems, wells, utility boxes or service roads shall be permitted within the buffer zone.